The Exhibition Path by Marcin Wicha

 Karakter essay series 2015–2019

-Series of titles on current issues describing how to tackle various forms of oppression.
-The books had to be very accessible, hence their small format and relatively inexpensive choice of material.
+Series of titles on feminism, political oppression, and activism.
+The books had to be affordable, hence their small format and relatively inexpensive choice of material.

 2019

-...as everyone adores kittens, I dug out a 19th-century illustration of a fiery little cat.
-It is cute on its own and repeated twenty times, makes the cover quirky, a little bit old fashioned, and – I hope – fun.
+Everyone adores kittens.
+I dug out a 19th-century illustration of a fiery little cat.
+Cute on its own, when repeated twenty times, it adds a bit of old-fashioned charm to the cover.

 2019